World Culture Report

 In a world that is so rich with traditions, flora and fauna, architecture, and natural beauty The Children’s Garden feels that it is extremely beneficial to introduce our world’s different cultures to our students.
 The more that people realize we as people are more similar than different, the better our world will be to live in.
 It is important to celebrate all the differences between countries and people in our world.
 Beginning appreciation and respect for different peoples and cultures is an important part of The Children’s Garden curriculum.
 We feel Children, families, and teachers have the opportunity to learn from each other.

-Another way that The Children’s Garden embraces world cultures is by having each student in the Honeybee class present a World Culture Report at the end of the year.
+One of the ways The Children’s Garden embraces world cultures is by having each student in the Honeybee class present a World Culture Report at the end of the year.
 They get to choose any country in the world and then research facts such as geographical specialties, architecture structures, holiday traditions, education, foods, music, arts, currency, government, and more.
 It has been a highlight of the Honeybee year to see the confidence that each child has grown as they stand in front of their peers and teachers and give a fun and interesting report.

 Important Dates